crthpl/os-idea/doc/idea.md

 ## Home directory structure
-Each home directory has a `config/` folder to store configuration that overrides the root config folder (`/config`), a `documents` folder to store documents, a `downloads` folder to store files downloaded from the [Internet](http://info.cern.ch/hypertext/WWW/TheProject.html), a `dev` folder to store projects being developed (this folder only exists if the user has the `dev` attribute.
+Each home directory has a `config/` folder to store configuration that overrides the root config folder (`/config`), a `Documents` folder to store documents, a `Downloads` folder to store files downloaded from the [Internet](http://info.cern.ch/hypertext/WWW/TheProject.html), a `dev` folder to store projects being developed (this folder only exists if the user has the `dev` attribute.
 This shortening is used because it is so common, people are referring to developers as "devs".
 | Directory | Description |
 |--|--|
 | `apps/` | Programs installed only for the current user.
 The structure is the same as the root `/apps`. |